Omnistac/zedux/docs/overview.md

 Zedux is, as its name suggests, based on Redux.
 Here are some ideologies they both share:

-- A reactor hierarchy drives state creation and updates.
+- A reducer hierarchy drives state creation and updates.

 - A single store contains the state of the entire application.